-Departments Data, Analytics, Technology and Artificial Intelligence (DATA), Department of Society, Politics and Sustainability, Dept. of Operations, Innovation & Data Sciences Teaching Languages English ECTS 6 Teacher responsible Carlota Torrens Csonka - carlota.torrens@esade.edu
+Departments Data, Analytics, Technology and Artificial Intelligence (DATA), Dept. of Operations, Innovation & Data Sciences Teaching Languages English ECTS 6 Teacher responsible Carlota Torrens Csonka - carlota.torrens@esade.edu

 Course Goals

 Identify when a statistical technique is appropriate for a problem.
 Selecting the correct statistical method is an important component to drawing appropriate conclusions in a study.
 Choosing the correct statistical test to analyze results is essential in interpreting the validity of the study and centers on defining the study variables and purpose of the analysis.
 Students will learn the different branches of Statistics and the concepts and techniques to be able to use them in the appropriate situations.